essc/inasafe-training-material/source/about.rst

 About this workshop
 =====================

-This workshop will provide training on participatory mapping and InaSAFE support to the users who are involved in disaster risk reduction activities through these strategies:

-* Supporting the customization of InaSAFE that will leverage the InaSAFE initiative with the decision support tool component of the project, having been developed and implemented in Indonesia so far.
-The Department of Interior and Local Government identified InaSAFE’s potential in assisting local governments design their contingency and land use plans.
+This workshop is a basic introduction to using InaSAFE.
+New features from the next version (2.2) will be introduced specifically those applicable to the Philippine situation.

 At the end of the workshop, the participants should be able to:

-* Understand the basic functionality of InaSAFE;
+* understand the basic functionality of InaSAFE;
-* Formulate a better land use and disaster risk reduction and management plans through the help of InaSAFE impact function results that may be later implemented in their respective municipality.
+* learn how to prepare the data to be able to use it in InaSAFE;
+* perform a risk scenario using Philippine flood and landslide data;
+* analyze estimated impact of the example scenarios;
+* learn how to print and save the result of the simulation.
+* use the advanced features of the application which will be available in the future version of InaSAFE.

+This workshop is available at: https://github.com/essc/inasafe-training-material Sample data used in this workshop is available at: https://github.com/essc/inasafe_data_ph

 About ESSC
 ----------